White-and-Orange-Tipped Nudibranch (Janolus fuscus)

-White and orange tipped nudibranch swimming upside down (photo credit: Zoe O’Toole)
+White-and-orange-tipped nudibranch swimming along a rock (photo credit: Zoe O’Toole)

-Habitat: In North America, white-and-orange-tipped nudibranchs are found ranging from Alaska to Southern California in intertidal to subtital zones.
-This species is also found in the Western Pacific in the sea of Japan.
+Habitat: In North America, white-and-orange-tipped nudibranchs are found ranging from Alaska to Southern California in intertidal to subtidal zones.
+This species is also found in the Western Pacific in Japan.

 Diet: The white-and-orange-tipped nudibranch primarily eats bryozoans.